Missouri Educator Gateway Assessments (MEGA)

 These assessments include:

-All Columbia College BEACON students (undergraduate students who have not yet completed a bachelor's degree) are required to pass the MoGEA for admission to the College's Teacher Certification Program (TCP).
-The assessment includes sections on English language arts, writing, mathematics, science and social science.
-(This assessment replaced the CBASE.)
+All Columbia College BEACON students (undergraduate students who have not yet completed a bachelor's degree) are required to obtain passing scores on the MoGEA or ACT for admission to the College's Teacher Certification Program (TCP).
+Much like the ACT, the MoGEA includes sections on English language arts, writing, mathematics, science and social science.
+DESE approved the ACT option April 2019.
+(The SAT does not meet this DESE requirement.)

 Beginning with the 2015-16 academic year, Educator Preparation Programs are able to set their own MoGEA cut scores.
 From 2015-16 academic year and forward, the cut scores for Columbia College are 220 for each sub-test.
+In the fall of 2018, the Education Department adjusted the cut score for the MoGEA writing subtest to 193.
 Former versions of the MoGEA had other cut scores so students who took the MoGEA prior to August 2015 should contact the CC Education Office for more information.
+The ACT composite cut score for Columbia College is 20.

 Missouri Content Assessments (MoCA)